Marlins vs. Astros Player Props Betting Odds

 Arraez Stats

-- Arraez has 26 doubles, three triples, four home runs, 31 walks and 57 RBI (162 total hits).
-He has stolen one base.
+- Arraez has put up 163 hits with 26 doubles, three triples, five home runs and 31 walks.
+He has driven in 58 runs with one stolen base.

 Arraez Recent Games